mozilla/glean/docs/user/user/integrating-glean-for-product-managers.md

 1. Application ID
 2. Dataset location

-A data engineer from GLAM team will reach out to you if further information is required.
+A data engineer from the GLAM team will reach out to you if further information is required.